denizul/c8e/README.md

 TO DO
 ------------
-Implement graphics, disassembler and input.
+Implement graphics (OpenGL Glut), disassembler and input.

 How To Use
 ------------